DHS will ask for sweeping authority to deport unaccompanied children

 Since February, Customs and Border Protection has seen a jump in the number of undocumented immigrants attempting to cross the border each day.

 Daily border crossings have recently hit a 13-year high, leading immigration agents to release immigrants from their custody rather than transferring them to prolonged detention.
-The influx has left many charities in the U.S. and Mexico scrambling to provide care and has left many asylum seekers waiting in dangerous areas without shelter on the southern side of the border.
+The influx has left many charities in the United States and Mexico scrambling to provide care, and has left many asylum-seekers waiting in dangerous areas without shelter on the southern side of the border.

 Trump poised to veto after Senate blocks border emergency declarationMarch 15, 201903:08

-Under current law, children who enter from non-contiguous countries, which effectively means children from Central America, are transferred to the custody of the Department of Health and Human Services, which works to reunite them with a relative or sponsor in the United States.
-And under a federal court agreement, immigrant families with children cannot be detained longer than 20 days.
+Under current law, children who enter from noncontiguous countries, which effectively means children from Central America, are transferred to the custody of the Department of Health and Human Services, which works to reunite them with a relative or sponsor in the U.S. And under a federal court agreement, immigrant families with children cannot be detained longer than 20 days.
 The Trump administration has previously tried to reverse the court decision through executive action, but has so far been unsuccessful.

-In the letter, Nielsen makes the case that the law's limitations on DHS's ability to deport migrant children is serving as "another dangerous 'pull' factor."
+In the letter, Nielsen makes the case that the law's limitations on the ability of the DHS to deport migrant children is serving as "another dangerous 'pull' factor."

 The letter also indicates that the Trump administration will be requesting emergency funds to deal with the migrant flow, including what Nielsen predicts to be thousands of shelter beds for unaccompanied migrant children.

-Nielsen said in the letter that the exact dollar amount of the request is still being worked out with the Office of Management and Budget, but a senior administration official told NBC News the request is likely to be in the hundreds of thousands of dollars.
+Nielsen said that the exact dollar amount of the request is still being worked out with the Office of Management and Budget, but a senior administration official told NBC News the request is likely to be in the hundreds of thousands of dollars.

 The funding would also cover more medical teams and vehicles to transport immigrants, following the deaths of immigrants in the custody of CBP agents who were not able to provide care in time.